MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/set-up-hgs-for-always-encrypted-in-sql-server.md

 [!INCLUDE [Configure HTTPS](../../includes/configure-hgs-for-https.md)]

-For SQL Server with secure enclaves, the SSL certificate needs to be trusted on both host machines that run SQL server and machines that run database client applications need to contact HGS.
+For Always Encrypyted with secure enclaves, the SSL certificate needs to be trusted on both host machines that run SQL server and machines that run database client applications need to contact HGS.

 ## Collect attestation info from the host machines